 Don’t make promises.
 But if you’d love to bring them back, don’t be afraid to tell them.
 People need to know how much you value them.
+Particularly during an unexpected layoff.
 Humans want to be needed.
 Be human.

 6. Streamline the work for everyone else.

 It’s unlikely that you “just cut the fat.”
-Figure out how to support your stressed and overwhelmed team that remains.
+Figure out how to support your stressed and overwhelmed team that remains after this unexpected layoff.
 Ask them for their best ideas on how to streamline the work and to serve your customers during this challenging time.